-Everest's 100 years of destiny and death on the roof the world
+Everest's 100 years of destiny and death on the roof of the world

 Says Storti, "He just went about his work quietly, became an expert on elevation and the effects on the human body, (and) made some of the most spectacular climbs of anyone of his generation."

-Says Dzierzak, "The biggest physiological challenge to climbing Mount Everest is the negative effects that climbing at high elevations has on the human body.
+Says Pilson, "The biggest physiological challenge to climbing Mount Everest is the negative effects that climbing at high elevations has on the human body.

 Prolonged exposure can cause dizziness, headache, fatigue, nausea, and shortness of breath, among other signs and symptoms.
 Even when a climber isn't feeling particularly sick, most mountaineers need to stop for a few breaths after every single step while climbing on the highest slopes of Everest."

-Climbers didn't use oxygen at all on the first expeditions, but today they "have access to improved mask designs and regulators," says Dzierzak.
+Climbers didn't use oxygen at all on the first expeditions, but today they "have access to improved mask designs and regulators," says Pilson.
 "But, even then, climbers still have issues with oxygen masks and regulators freezing, which makes climbing at high elevations risky business."

-Dzierzak adds: "The other major physical challenge to climbing Everest is the sheer amount of time that it takes to summit the mountain.
+Pilson adds: "The other major physical challenge to climbing Everest is the sheer amount of time that it takes to summit the mountain.
 Most climbers spend months on the mountain setting up intermediary campsites along their route."

 Mountaineers descending from the summit of Mount Everest in June 2021.